Subor: History

 Circa 1987, Nihwa Electronics Factory was a struggling arcade game manufacturer owned by Yihua Group.
 It was headquartered in Xiqu Subdistrict, Zhongshan, Guangdong.

 In 1989, Yihua Group appointed graduate Duan Yongping as director of the Nihwa Electronics Factory.
 Duan oversaw the development of the company's first console model, the D25, a famiclone that was given the name Xiǎo Bàwáng (小霸王 (Little Conqueror)).
 The console sold at a much lower price than importing the official Famicom, becoming very popular in the region.

 In 1991, Nihwa Electronics Factory was renamed to Xiaobawang Company, known as Subor in the west.

 In 1993, the consoles started being marketed as educational personal computers in line with parents' stigma over video games, with versions with keyboard and educational software produced.
 These models were based on combining the Taiwanese Laser-310 with a Famicom chip, and called Chinese English Learning Machine (中英文电脑学习机).
 The first model was the SB-218.
 In 1993–4, improved models SB-286 and SB-486 were released.
 Jackie Chan became a spokesperson for the company.

 In 1995, the SB-926 was released.
 However, Duan left the company in August.
 He was not satisfied with the financial setup of the company and the fact that the Yihua Group would not give him or other staff shares.
 He went on to found BBK Electronics later in the same year.

 In 1998, the company's last famiclone, the SB-2000, was released.
 Although, still using 8-bit 6502 based system (CPU UM6561), it was upgraded with 512KB of RAM, separate keyboard, mouse and disk drive.
 It had revised software and included a similar terminal prompt similar to MS-DOS, F-BASIC and a mouse driven GUI.

 The Xiaobawang Company was impacted by the ban on game consoles in China.
 The ban lasted from 2000 to 2015.
+Subor faced a bankruptcy petition in November 2020.

 The company specialized in other electronic products such as dictionaries.
-In 2004, a number of subsidiaries were created; Xiaobawang Educational Electronics, Xiaobawang Digital Audio, Xiaobawang Electrical Appliances, and Xiaobawang Kitchen.
+In 2004, a number of subsidiaries were created: Xiaobawang Educational Electronics, Xiaobawang Digital Audio, Xiaobawang Electrical Appliances, and Xiaobawang Kitchen.

 Since the lifting of the ban on game consoles, Xiaobawang produced new gaming computers and emulator-based consoles honoring its legacy of developing Famiclones.
 Xiaobawang Company also invested money into virtual reality devices.
 Many of the games and software for these consoles was developed by the Fuzhou-based company Waixing Science & Technology, with whom Xiaobawang had close ties.

+Subor Z+

+Subor Z+ (also called the Subor Z Plus) was a Windows-based home gaming console/PC hybrid announced by Subor in 2018.
+The system used a custom AMD Ryzen + Vega SoC and was marketed as a Chinese domestic alternative to mainstream consoles.
+Several titles were promoted for the platform, including Reincarnation Sutra, Wrathful Legion: Reloaded and Incredible Dream Butterfly, along with international games demonstrated on the hardware such as Onrush.
+However, the Z+ was never officially released, despite at least 3,000 units having been manufactured.